Google Maps 100% page speed guide

 };

-If the Google map is immediately visible in the viewport, it is often a smart idea to 'preload' the background map image.
-Use this code to preload the static maps image <link rel="preload" href="/image.webp" as="image" type="image/webp" crossorigin> and place this as early as possible in the <head>of your page.
+If the Google map is immediately visible in the viewport, it is often a smart idea to preload the background map image.
+Use this code to preload the static map image: <link rel="preload" href="/image.webp" as="image" type="image/webp" crossorigin> and place this as early as possible in the <head> of your page.
 In this example case, preloading the placeholder image speeds up the LCP by almost a second.

-Step 2b - Replace the static maps image automatically
+Step 2b: Replace the static map image automatically

-We will use a of the 'load event' here.
+We will use the 'load event' here.
 The load event is a signal that your browser sends out as soon as the page has finished loading.
-Then we convert the static maps to the interactive map!
+Then we convert the static map to the interactive map!
+For more techniques like this, see 16 methods to defer JavaScript.

 window.addEventListener('load',